-The Company established a nomination committee of the Board ("Nomination Committee") with written terms of reference in compliance with paragraphs A.5.1 and A.5.2 of the Code.
-The Nomination Committee should hold at least one regular meeting in each financial year.
+The Company established a nomination committee of the Board ("Nomination Committee") with written terms of reference in compliance with paragraphs B.3.1 and B.3.2 of the Code.
 The primary duties of the Nomination Committee are, among other things, to make recommendations to the Board on the appointment of Directors and the management of the Board succession.

-During the Financial Year, the Nomination Committee performed the followings:
+During the Reporting Year, the Nomination Committee performed the followings:

-- 1. reviewed the Board Diversity Policy and the objectives and targets set for implementing the Board Diversity Policy and whether the Board had the appropriate balance of skills, experience and diversity of perspectives necessary to enhance; - 2. the effectiveness of the Board and to maintain high standards of corporate governance; - 3. reviewed the structure, size and composition of the Board; - 4. reviewed the independence of the INEDs; - 5. reviewed the time commitment of Non-executive Directors; - 6. reviewed the nomination policy; and - 7. to nominate the members of Board for retirement and re-election at the annual general meeting, to review the structure, size and composition of the Board and considered and recommended the candidates to the Board for consideration to be appointed as the independent non-executive directors of the Company.
+- 1. reviewed the Board Diversity Policy and the objectives and targets set for implementing the Board Diversity Policy and whether the Board had the appropriate balance of skills, experience and diversity of perspectives necessary to enhance; - 2. the effectiveness of the Board and to maintain high standards of corporate governance; - 3. reviewed the structure, size and composition of the Board; - 4. reviewed the independence of the INEDs, - 5. reviewed the time commitment of Non-executive Directors;

+- 6. reviewed the nomination policy; and - 7. to nominate the members of Board for retirement and re-election at the annual general meeting, to review the structure, size and composition of the Board and considered and recommended the candidates to the Board for consideration to be appointed as the independent non-executive directors of the Company.

-The Nomination Committee was satisfied that the Non-executive Directors have given sufficient time and attention to the affairs of the Group.
+The Nomination Committee was satisfied that all the non-executive Directors have given sufficient time and attention to the affairs of the Group.
 Each executive Director is suitably qualified for his position, and has sufficient experience to hold the position so as to carry out his duties effectively and efficiently.
 The Nomination Committee was also satisfied that the Board composition has met all the diversity criteria, namely the age, gender and professional background of the Directors, as set in the objectives and targets adopted by the Company on 22 November 2013.